sundergopalsingh/microservices-practise/README.md

 zipkin-server-2.24.3-exec -> Also this file was present at root.
 So this can be downloaded from internet and hence not copying it here.
+Axon Server 4.6.11 was also downloaded in the root folder